With its jet-black exterior, red running lights leading the way, and unmatched...

 MacGyver (1985–1992)

-Brought to life by the Lee David Zlotoff, and executive producers Henry Winkler and John Rich, this action-adventure television series starred by Richard Dean Anderson as Angus MacGyver.
-Dana Elcar played Pete Thornton, MacGyver’s sagacious superior, and Bruce McGill portrayed Jack Dalton, a close confidant of the protagonist.
+Lee David Zlotoff created this action-adventure TV series, with Henry Winkler and John Rich as executive producers.
+Richard Dean Anderson starred as Angus MacGyver.
+Dana Elcar played Pete Thornton, MacGyver’s sagacious superior, and Bruce McGill portrayed Jack Dalton, the protagonist’s friend.

-The series broke the mold of traditional heroes of the time.
-Devoid of opulent cars, firearms, or indulgence in vices, the protagonist relies on his remarkable intellect, engineering prowess, extensive grasp of applied physics, military training in bomb disposal, and a firm belief in non-lethal conflict resolution.
+Devoid of opulent cars, firearms, or indulgence in vices, the series broke the mold of traditional heroes of the time.
+Instead, MacGyver relies on his remarkable intellect, engineering prowess, extensive grasp of applied physics, military training in bomb disposal, and a firm belief in non-lethal conflict resolution.
 His toolkit is simple yet powerful: a Swiss Army knife and a roll of trusty duct tape.
-With these tools and a variety of other tangible objects, he could maneuver his way out of precarious situations.

 In the first season, MacGyver serves the Department of External Services, a U.S. intelligence agency.
-In Season 2, MacGyver joins the Phoenix Foundation, which is a non-profit organization that also works for the government.
+Season two has MacGyver joining the Phoenix Foundation, a government-funded non-profit.

-In 1994, the movies “MacGyver: Lost Treasure of Atlantis” and “MacGyver: Trail to Doomsday”, completed the original series.
+In 1994, the movies “MacGyver: Lost Treasure of Atlantis” and “MacGyver: Trail to Doomsday” completed the original series.
 However, the legacy continued with a reboot that aired from 2016 to 2021.
-Masterminded by Peter M. Lenkov, the new series followed Lucas Till as MacGyver, an undercover government agent who fights crime with ingenuity rather than lethal force.
+Masterminded by Peter M. Lenkov, the series follows Lucas Till as MacGyver, an undercover government agent who fights crime with ingenuity rather than lethal force.

 Dark Justice (1991-1993)